Rome hero image

 • Day 1: Colosseum and Forum in the morning, Capitoline views, evening piazza walk

-• Day 2: Vatican Museums, Sistine Chapel, St. Peter's; afternoon margin or climb the dome
+• Day 2: Vatican Museums, Sistine Chapel, and St. Peter's; afternoon margin or dome climb

-• Day 3: Appian Way catacombs or optional modern Rome walking route
+• Day 3: Appian Way catacombs or an optional modern Rome walking route

 5 Days

-• Core sights plus Trastevere or Jewish Quarter tasting walk and evening worship space
+• Core sights plus a Trastevere or Jewish Quarter tasting walk and an evening worship space

 • Add Ostia Antica or Tivoli for a lower-crowd day anchored by coach logistics